-The Community Chaplain project (partly funded by Anglican Aid since 2012) at BTCG (Break the Cycle Glenquarie Inc.) offers support and pastoral care, to ex-offenders and others often from a low-socioeconomic background / disadvantaged community to assist them ‘break the cycle’ of poor choices.
+The Community Chaplain project, partly funded by Anglican Aid since 2012, at Break The Cycle Glenquarie, Inc. (BTCG) offers support and pastoral care to ex-offenders and others, often from a low-socioeconomic background or disadvantaged community, to assist them to ‘break the cycle’ of poor choices.

-BTCG is a not-for-profit organisation with a large number of services for their clients including Community Chaplaincy (focussing on anti-recidivism and domestic violence prevention), lifeskills courses, Emergency Relief, a Community Pantry, a Community Garden group, Men’s shed, Counselling, No Interest Loans, Free Legal assistance and a Community Café.
-BTCG chair the local interagency group and are well integrated with local governmental services.
+BTCG is a not-for-profit organisation with a large number of services for their clients including community chaplaincy (focussing on anti-recidivism and domestic violence prevention), holistic life skills courses, emergency relief, a community pantry, a community garden group, Men’s shed, counselling, no interest loans, free legal assistance and a community café.
+BTCG chairs the local interagency group and is well integrated with local governmental services.

-The Community Chaplain hosts ‘Sorted!’ a life skills course for men, subjects include: understanding your emotions, self-compassion, anger management, healthy communication skills, healthy relationships, abusive relationships, shame & guilt, addictions, fatherhood, and values.
-Sorted! runs weekly in 2 locations: Glenquarie & St Luke’s Liverpool.
+The Community Chaplain facilitates ‘Sorted!’ a holistic life skills course for men.
+Subjects include: understanding your emotions, self-compassion, anger management, healthy communication skills, healthy relationships, abusive relationships, shame and guilt, addictions, fatherhood, and values.
+It also includes a Bible study.
+Sorted! runs weekly in two locations: Break the Cycle (Glenquarie Anglican) and St Luke’s Liverpool.

-The Chaplain also runs a ‘bridge’ church service called WaYout Fellowship Church providing a ‘softer entry’ into church.
-Introducing people to Jesus.
-WaYout runs monthly in 2 locations: Glenquarie & St Luke’s Liverpool.
+The Chaplain also runs a ‘bridge’ church service called WaYout Fellowship Church providing a ‘softer entry’ into church and introducing people to Jesus.
+WaYout runs monthly in two locations: Glenquarie & St Luke’s Liverpool.

-Please consider giving generously to this Community Chaplaincy project, much fruit is being produced, as lives are seen to genuinely change, families being restored, men stepping up and becoming better fathers, leaving their old ways behind them.
+Please consider giving generously to this Community Chaplaincy project.
+Much fruit is being produced.
+Lives are seen to genuinely change, families being restored, men stepping up and becoming better fathers, leaving their old ways behind them.
 Some are now attending their local church with their families.
 Others are employed and no longer dependent on Government assistance.

 All donations are tax deductible.